sayolove/ngu-guide/src/content/docs/en/chapters/chapter-1.md

 - Each 10 floors, the first time you conquer that floor, you get a one-time PP reward
     - Floor 10, 20, 30, …, 90 each grant 1 PP, then Floor 100 grants 10 PP
 - Perk Points can be used on ITOPOD Perks, permanent bonuses that cost PP to buy
-- In this chat, you should look to climb the tower as high as you can for the first time bonuses
+- In this chapter, you should look to climb the tower as high as you can for the first time bonuses
     - It’s not worth it to farm the ITOPOD for ppp this early, as you don’t have enough stats or bonuses to get any significant ppp.
 Just climb (set start floor to 0, end floor to 100).
     - Spend the PP you get on the first 5 Newbie perks (Perks 0-4), then get 2 levels of Instant Advanced Training Levels (Perk 18), and then alternate any remaining PP between Generic Energy Power I (Perk 6) and Generic Energy Cap I (Perk 8)